Where you live, it may not feel like spring just yet, but the season of renewal is coming! Spring brings rejuvenation to the insect world as well.

 What you can do: Treat your lawn with a combination of Milky Spore and Beneficial Nematodes in spring.
-Be prepared with our Japanese & Oriental Beetle Trap for when adults emerge in summer.
+Be prepared with our Japanese Beetle Trap for when adults emerge in summer.

-Spiders become more active and resume mating in the spring, and any eggs that were deposited in the fall will hatch.
+Spiders become more active and resume mating in the spring, and eggs from last year will hatch.
 Above-average temperatures in spring create the ideal conditions for spiders to thrive.
-It also means more insects on which they can feed.
+It also means more insects for spiders to find and eat.

 What you can do: Set our Spider Traps in various places where spiders are typically found indoors: against a wall or baseboard, under toe kicks, around doorways, behind toilets, behind or under furniture, and inside basements or crawl spaces.

 April is the biggest month for ant problems inside the home, as the worker ants are sent out from the nest in search of food and moisture.
 Once a few of them discover a good source, more will follow.

 What you can do: Place our Ant Bait station where you see ant activity, and leave it there.
 Worker ants will find the bait fast, and you will see lots of them line up at the bait station as they follow the pheromone trails to the bait - this is a good thing!
 Ants are carrying the bait to the colony to share with more ants.
 The sugar bait is fed to the other workers in the colony, and the protein bait is fed to the larvae and queen, wiping out the entire colony within days.

 Dormant pantry moth eggs hatch, and the life cycle that had slowed down in fall and winter starts to pick back up again.

 What you can do: It’s important to use our Pantry & Birdseed Moth Trap to catch the adults before they can mate and perpetuate the life cycle.